programarivm/money-pattern/README.md

 }
 ```

-In short, BC Math and GMP are encouraged to be installed.
-However, arbitrary precision arithmetic functions should not be used in common web apps; according to [the least privilege principle](https://programarivm.com/the-least-privilege-principle-applied-to-php-bigints/) those extensions should be installed only if necessary.
+In short, BC Math and GMP are encouraged to be installed, however, arbitrary precision arithmetic functions should not be used in common web apps -- according to [the least privilege principle](https://programarivm.com/the-least-privilege-principle-applied-to-php-bigints/) those extensions should be installed only if necessary.

 ## License